ExpediaDotCom/haystack-collector/README.md

 # haystack-collector
 This haystack component collects spans from various sources and publish to kafka.
 As of today, we support two sources:

-1. Kinesis: Kinesis span collector reads proto serialized spans from a kinesis stream, validates it and write the data to kafka topic.
+1. Kinesis: Kinesis span collector reads proto serialized spans from a kinesis stream, validates it and write the data to configured kafka topic.
-2. Http: Http span collector listens on port 8080 for proto serialized span bytes, validates it and write the data to kafka topic.
+2. Http: Http span collector listens on port 8080 for proto or json serialized spans, validate them and write to configured kafka topic.
+For more detail read [this](./http/README.md)

-Spans are validated to ensure they doesn't contan an empty service, operation name and their startTime and duration should be non-zero.
+Spans are validated to ensure they dont't contain an empty service and operation name.
+The startTime and duration should be non-zero.

 ## Building